 GCP provides three related resources for workforce pool IAM management.
 WorkforcePoolIamPolicy replaces the entire policy authoritatively.
 WorkforcePoolIamBinding manages all members for a specific role authoritatively.
 WorkforcePoolIamMember adds individual members non-authoritatively.
-These resources cannot be mixed arbitrarily: Policy conflicts with Binding and Member; Binding and Member can coexist only if they manage different roles.
-All examples reference existing workforce pools and require the location property.
+These resources reference existing workforce pools and require a GCP location.
 The examples are intentionally small.
-Combine them with your own workforce pool infrastructure and organizational IAM strategy.
+Combine them with your own workforce pool infrastructure and organizational access patterns.

 Replace the entire IAM policy authoritatively